-- we conduct monthly anycast censuses at IP/24 level from distributed PlanetLab nodes, and conduct additional measurement from RIPE Atlas; - we run our anycast geolocation algorithm [20] to build snapshots of anycast at IP/24, BGP announcement and AS levels, that we export as interactive tables and maps; - based on these monthly censuses, we provide the first birdeye view of IPv4 anycast both from a spatial and a temporal viewpoint.
+- we conduct monthly any cast censuses at IP/24 level from distributed PlanetLab nodes, and conduct additional measurements from RIPE Atlas; - we run our anycast geolocation algorithm [26] to build monthly snapshots of anycast at IP/24, BGP announcement and AS levels, that we export as interactive tables and maps; - based on these censuses, we provide the first bird-eye view of IPv4 anycast from both a spatial and a temporal viewpoint.

-The rest of this paper puts this work in perspective with related effort (Sec.2), then describe our campaign (Sec.3) and comment our Dario Rossi Telecom ParisTech, Université Paris Saclay dario.rossi@enst.fr main findings (Sec.4).
-To empower the community with the current state of anycast, as well as to enable further studies, we make all our raw dataset, results and code available at [5].
+The rest of this paper puts this work in perspective with related effort (Sec.2), then describe our campaign (Sec.3) and comment our main findings (Sec.4).
+To empower the community with upto-date knowledge about the current state of anycast, as well as to enable further studies, we make all our raw dataset, results and code available at [6].